R3MOB-Stage-2A-2025/publications/docs/art_study/APIKeyManagement/art_analysis.md

 ## What will be used?

-Here are a list of *API* that will used:
+Here is a list of *API* that will be used:

 1. *Crossref*: This one does not require an *API* key.
 It just encourages us to include our contact information.